-Insurance policies generally cover standard repairs.
+GRANTS AND OTHER FUNDING Insurance policies generally cover standard repairs.
 Installing resilient repairs or other flood resistance measures is an investment to improve your property.
 If you think you may have trouble affording the extra costs you could consider extending your mortgage to fund it.

-Following previous flooding, such as winter 2015/16, grants have been made available by UK, Scottish and Northern Irish Governments to flooded homes and businesses to help install flood resilience measures.
-It is not clear whether government grants will be made available following future major floods, but for further advice we would recommend speaking to your Local Authority in the first instance.
+Following the winter flooding in 2015/16, the Government offered up to £5000 to flooded homes and businesses to help install flood resilience measures.
+These grants are administered by the Local Authorities in areas impacted by Storms Desmond and Eva.
+Ask your Local Authority to explain the application process and what information you need to provide.